le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 end
 {% endhighlight %}

-As you can see in recipe node attributes available for us in "node" variable.
+As you can see in the recipe node attributes available for us in the "node" variable.
 You can get this attributes in several ways:

 {% highlight ruby %}
  node.app.web_dir